-Private lessons will be taught by Matt Closter, PGA.
-Matt is our new Director of Golf and comes to us from the Weston Golf Club, outside Boston.
-Matt is passionate about the game and is excited to share his teaching abilities with everyone at Woodstock Country Club.
+All lessons will be taught by Matt Closter, PGA.
+Matt is our Director of Golf and comes to us from the Weston Golf Club, outside Boston.
+Matt is passionate about the game and is excited to share his teaching abilities with everyone at the Woodstock Country Club.
 His teaching philosophy adapts from student to student to incorporate basic swing fundamentals that help to work within each student’s abilities in achieving their short and long term goals.
 Lesson plans will be laid out in detail and the latest in video software and instructional technology will be available for all students.

 |1/2 Hour Lesson||$50 (Up to two students)|

 |1 Hour Lesson||$100 (Up to two students)|